OndrejNepozitek/Edgar-DotNet/docs/grid2d/basics.md

 ```

 ### Putting it all together
 We can now combine the *outline*, *door mode* and *allowed transformations* together to create our first room template.
+We also provide a *name* which is optional but it may come in handy if we need to debug something.

 ```

-var squareRoom = new RoomTemplateGrid2D(
+var rectangleRoomTemplate = new RoomTemplateGrid2D(
     squareRoomOutline,
     doors,
-    name: "Square 8x8",
+    allowedTransformations: transformations,
-    allowedTransformations: transformations
+    name: "Rectangle 6x10"
 );